 Managerial Accounting (628)

-Grades 11 - 12
+Grades 11 -12

-5 credits

-Prerequisite: Completion of College Level Accounting with a minimum 77 average.
+Prerequisite: Completion of College Level Accounting with a minimum grade of 77

-Managerial Accounting (Accounting 2) is a college level course that provides an introduction to the use of accounting information for management planning, control in budget preparation and the evaluation of cost behavior.
+Managerial Accounting (Accounting 2) is an accelerated college level course that provides an introduction to the use of accounting information for management planning, control in budget preparation and the evaluation of financial statements.
+The curriculum includes a deeper look at the accounting cycle of a merchandising business and accounting for long-term assets, liabilities, and equity.
 Students will learn how to prepare and interpret cash flow statements and make managerial decisions based on financial statement analysis.
 QuickBooks Accounting Software and Microsoft Excel will be utilized.
+Students will work towards earning the QuickBooks Certified User certifications at the conclusion of the course.

-College Level Accounting+ (629) Grades 10-12 5 credits DUAL CREDIT ELIGIBLE Prerequisite: Minimum 77 average in a prior Math n class.
+College Level Accounting\+ (629)

+Prerequisite: Minimum grade of 77 in a prior Math class.

-College Accounting (Accounting 1) is an accelerated course where students will learn how to record, analyze, interpret, and report financial information in a manual and computerized environment.
+College Accounting (Accounting 1) is an accelerated college level course where students will learn how to record, analyze, interpret, and report financial information in a manual and computerized environment.
 This course is taught using a college level textbook and covers material similar to a first semester college accounting course.
 QuickBooks software and Excel spreadsheet applications will be utilized.
-Curriculum includes the fundamental principles of double-entry bookkeeping for the accounting cycle, creating and analyzing financial statements, cash controls, employer payroll and recording cash payments and receipts for a merchandising business.
+Curriculum includes the fundamental principles of double-entry bookkeeping for the accounting cycle, creating and analyzing financial statements, cash controls, employer payroll, and recording cash payments and receipts for a merchandising business.
 Students enrolled in College Accounting may be eligible for college credit through Camden County College.